 Hello, summer fun!

 Whether your family enjoys a low-key day beside the pool or dawn-to-dusk activities that end with fireworks, it's important to play it safe so that summer is memorable for all of the right reasons.
-Here's a guide to help ensure everyone has fun and avoids a trip to the emergency room.
+Although we’re not talking about 2020’s COVID-related summer safety tips, you should feel free to continue following masking and distancing protocols if that’s right for you and your family.
+With the pandemic starting to feel like it might be in our rearview mirror, these tips will help ensure everyone has a memorable and safe summer while avoiding a trip to the emergency room.

 The great (hot) outdoors.

 In Texas, 100-degree temperatures often start the first week of July.
 With so many outdoor activities, it's important to take precautions from the heat.

 Throw shade.
 Limit exposure to direct sunlight during the hottest time of day, between 10:00am and 4:00pm.
 A wide-brim hat is more than a fashion statement, it also protects your face, neck and ears, while sunglasses that absorb 100 percent of UV light protect your eyes.
 The American Academy of Dermatology recommends everyone use sunscreen that offers: